-- The library does not charge an overdue fee, but if a book is lost or damaged the borrower must pay the replacement cost.
-Note: this includes staff - Overdue notices are sent to the class, or to caregivers via email. - Lost books may be paid via direct deposit, at the office or to the librarian.
+- The library does not charge an overdue fee, but if a book is lost or damaged parents/caregivers with be asked to pay the replacement cost.
+Note: this includes staff - Overdue notices are sent to the class, or to caregivers via email. - Lost books may be paid for via direct deposit, at the office or to the librarian.